zxuuuustupid/zxuuuustupid.github.io/_pages/about.md

 </div>

-**Just a beginner in many areas.** Feel free to ask me about anything you want to know.
+**Ask me anything!** Always keep a passion for exploring strange fields .
 Research interests focus on AI4Reliability including but are not limited to zero-shot/few-shot learning, transfer learning, and llm.

 See my github!  [zxuuuustupid](https://github.com/zxuuuustupid)